Friends of the Somme - Mid Ulster Branch

 Further Information

-Robert’s father Horace was half-brother to Earl Castle Stewart, Stuart Hall, Stewartstown, County Tyrone
+Robert’s father, Horace, was half-brother to Earl of Castlestewart, who lived at Stuart Hall, Stewartstown, County Tyrone.
+Horace died in 1900.

 Medal card